gasp-xyz/mangata-blog/blog/_posts/2021-12-21-introducing-mangata-x.markdown

 image: "2021-12-21-cover.jpg"
 author: "Mangata Team"
 author-image: "mangata-team.png"
 excerpt: "<p>In this post, we will be introducing our Kusama Parachain called Mangata X, talk about tokenomics, the crowdloan, the roadmap, our priorities and how you can become part of this community-owned and community-driven Parachain.
-If you want to join the waiting list right away, subscribe at x.mangata.finance.</p>"
+If you want to join the waiting list right away, subscribe at <a href="https://x.mangata.finance" target="_blank">x.mangata.finance</a>.</p>"
 ---

 In this post, we will be introducing our Kusama Parachain called **Mangata X**, talk about tokenomics, the crowdloan, the roadmap, our priorities and how you can become part of this community-owned and community-driven Parachain.
 If you want to join the waiting list right away, subscribe at [x.mangata.finance](https://x.mangata.finance/){:target="\_blank"}.